Audio-Visual Target Speaker Enhancement on Multi-Talker Environment using Event-Driven Cameras: Abstract

 \section{Abstract}

-In this work, we propose a new method to address audio-visual target speaker extraction in multi-talker environments using event-driven cameras.
-All audio-visual speech separation approaches use a frame-based video to extract visual features.
-However, these frame-based cameras usually work at 30 frames per second.
-This limitation makes it difficult to process an audio-visual signal with low latency.
-In order to overcome this limitation, we propose using event-driven cameras due to their high temporal resolution and low latency.
-Recent work showed that the use of landmark motion features is very important in order to get good results on audio-visual speech separation.
-Thus, we use event-driven vision sensors from which the extraction of motion is available at lower latency computational cost.
-A stacked Bidirectional LSTM is trained to predict an Ideal Amplitude Mask before post-processing to get a clean audio signal.
-The performance of our model is close to those yielded in frame-based fashion.
+We propose a method to address audio-visual target speaker enhancement in multi-talker environments using event-driven cameras.
+State of the art audio-visual speech separation methods shows that crucial information is the movement of the facial landmarks related to speech production.
+However, all approaches proposed so far work offline, using frame-based video input, making it difficult to process an audio-visual signal with low latency, for online applications.
+In order to overcome this limitation, we propose the use of event-driven cameras and exploit compression, high temporal resolution and low latency, for low cost and low latency motion feature extraction, going towards online embedded audio-visual speech processing.
+We use the event-driven optical flow estimation of the facial landmarks as input to a stacked Bidirectional LSTM trained to predict an Ideal Amplitude Mask that is then used to filter the noisy audio, to obtain the audio signal of the target speaker.
+The presented approach performs almost on par with the frame-based approach, with very low latency and computational cost.